cadumega/login-app/README.md

 - qaEngineerTest.md - It's a general operational documentation, explaning step by step
 - testPlan.md - I put the test cases that I covered and I can create
 - README.md - Summarize all keypoints of this project, and how to run the project locally
+- images of important details in the project

 ---